 The Gillig brothers set up shop in Hayward, across the bay from San Francisco, and were intrigued by some early designs they had seen for transit-style school buses.
 By 1940, their first version was in production, but things didn’t really get underway until after the war.
-Unfortunately, there are no ready pictures available of the really early Gilligs; the one above here is probably from the fifties, and was used well into the eighties.
+Gillig Bros. also built a wide range of conventional school buses.

-Gillig experimented and built both mid-engined (underfloor) buses as well as rear-engined ones.
+Gillig experimented and built both mid-engined (underfloor) buses as well as rear-engine ones.
 Their main competitor from the LA area, Crown, built only under-floor buses.
-In the forties and fifties, Gillig buses were mostly powered by the legendary Hall-Scott 590 gasoline six (I promise a full story on H-S engines soon), mostly in underfloor designs.
+In the forties and fifties, Gillig buses were mostly powered by the legendary Hall-Scott 590 gasoline six, mostly in underfloor designs.

 In 1965, Gillig introduced the C-180 series bus, which our featured bus is almost certainly an example of.
 It was a turning point, because it used the new Cummins C-series diesel engine, and now mounted in the back (Gillig also still offered mid-engine buses with the lay-down Cummins diesel too).
 As you can see from this underfloor shots (looking forward), the drive-shaft on these buses is very short, as the engine and transmission are in a longitudinal orientation.